diegoparrilla/sidecart-site/_posts/2024-04-04-hard-disk-emulation-sidecart.md

 image: /assets/blog/images/sidecart-rev0-rev1-rev2.png
 ---

-## Hard Disk Emulation with SidecarT
+## A new feature for SidecarT: GEMDRIVE Hard Disk Emulator

 This week, I'm rolling out something that's going to make the SidecarT really cool: a new firmware update that slaps hard disk emulation right onto your beloved Atari ST. That's right, we're going to turn that humble microSD card into a digital vault for all the bits and bytes you'd normally entrust to a clunky old hard disk.
 Sure, the Atari ST world isn't exactly short on hard disk solutions, but I wasn't content with just throwing another option into the mix.
 No, I aimed to deliver a feature that not only ticks all the boxes but also throws in a few extra goodies to keep things spicy for the SidecarT saga.